KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 Priority language in this record states both endpoints:

 > No currently located Davey surface predates the author's March 5, 2025 formalization anchor.
 The anchor precedes the earliest located Davey "Resonance OS" naming surface (March 8, 2025) by three days.
-That March 8 surface is classified as generic emergent-AI / field-intelligence naming, not formal apparatus.
+That March 8 surface is a displayed-date, comment-corroborated surface (per D4a) classified as generic emergent-AI / field-intelligence naming, not formal apparatus.
 The anchor precedes the formal ROS / RVM / ECH infrastructure launch (July 2026) by approximately sixteen months.

 Required captures: